 Skip to content

-Apache Kafka® is an open-source stream-processing software platform developed by LinkedIn and donated to the Apache Software Foundation, written in Scala and Java.
+Apache Kafka is an open-source event streaming platform developed by LinkedIn and donated to the Apache Software Foundation.
+It is written in Scala and Java.

 Configuration

-To use Kafka transporter, you need to install the following package from NuGet:
+To use Kafka as a transporter, you need to install the following package from NuGet:

 PM> Install-Package DotNetCore.CAP.Kafka